BigDogEnergy/BigDogEnergy/readme.md

 # Chris Gomez

-Hey there, and welcome to the next step of my adventure -- this time with a new skill: Software Engineering

 ## My Story

 I take pride in the fact my pursuit of excellence has shaped my career.